If your application requires customized concurrency, you can modify the concurrency limit for your Autonomous Database MEDIUM service.

 Note:Changing the concurrency limit is only allowed for an instance that has two (2) or more OCPUs.

 For example, if your instance is configured with 100 OCPUs, by default Autonomous Database provides a concurrency limit of 126 for the MEDIUM service:

 1.26 x number of OCPUs sessions (up to 126 concurrent

 Thus, in this example using the MEDIUM service supports an application with up to 126 concurrent queries with DOP of 4.
 If you only need 50 concurrent queries and you want a higher DOP you can decrease the concurrency limit and thus increase the DOP.
 To do this, set the MEDIUM service concurrency limit to 50.
 When you change the concurrency limit the system calculates and sets the DOP based on the concurrency limit you select and the number of OCPUs.
 For this example, with the concurrency limit set to 50, the new DOP is 12.

-You can change the concurrency limit for the MEDIUM service from the Service
+You can change the concurrency limit for the MEDIUM service in Database Actions or

-Follow these steps to change the MEDIUM service concurrency limit from the Service Console:
+Follow these steps to change the MEDIUM service concurrency limit in Database Actions:

 - On the Set Resource Management Rules page, select the Concurrency limit tab.

 - For the MEDIUM service, change the value to the desired concurrency limit by